 INSURE funds may be used for:

-• Personnel support (e.g., postdocs, graduate/undergraduate assistants, lab technicians)
+• Personnel support (e.g., postdocs, graduate or undergraduate assistants, lab technicians)

-• Subvention costs for scholarly publications (if no external support is available)
+• Subvention costs for scholarly publications (where external sources are unavailable)

 What expenses are not allowed?